This slow cooker sausage casserole is the perfect way to feed a crowd while also keeping costs low.

-If you have leftover sausages, then a good way to use them all up is in this sausage casserole.
+Leftover sausages are perfect to use in this sausage casserole.
 You will also be able to skip the first step since the sausages are probably already cooked.
-Simply slice and place in the slow cooker!
+Simply slice the sausages before placing them into the slow cooker.

-If you want to see how this sausage casserole recipe is done visually then be sure to check out the video below.
-I go through step by step of getting this slow cooker recipe prepared, cooked and ready for eating.
+If you want to see how to make sausage casserole in the slow cooker, then be sure to check out the video below.
+I go through step by step of getting this slow cooker recipe prepared, cooked, and ready for eating.

 Sausage Casserole Slow Cooker Recipe

-- 8 Sausages (Pork or beef will work best)
+- 8 Italian sausages (Pork or beef will work best)

 - 1 onion, finely chopped